 The Zatara refit project began two years ago when my partner Steve Gallo (a mortgage banker) and myself, Ken Newell (a materials engineer), decided that we wanted something to do with our spare time and money.
 What we didn’t realize was the level to which the refit project would absorb every weekend and every non-critical dollar we had and cause our significant others to chastise us for our obsessive behavior.
 Continue reading →

 Richard Jobe was faced with having a sump located in the middle of a prominent landscaped area in front of his Newburgh, Indiana home.
-His solution was to build a cover (middle) for the sump that would be light enough for one person to handle, strong enough to hold the weight of half a foot of pea stone, and water resistant enough to survive being buried underground.
-Continue reading →
+His solution was to build a sump cover out of plywood and epoxy.
+This way it would be light enough for one person to handle, strong enough to hold the weight of half a foot of pea stone, and water-resistant enough to survive being buried under landscaping.

 Barry Bew, a sailing instructor at Arethusa Venture Centre, Gravesend, Kent, UK, used his experience as a plant engineer to make an emergency repair to a swimming pool circulating pump.
 The pump was leaking at joints between the 3″ ABS plastic inlet and discharge pipes and the cast iron pump body.
 Continue reading →

-About ten years ago my wife, Ching, and I decided we wanted a comfortable, easy-to-handle, cruising boat suitable for exploring the shallow coastal areas that we missed when we lived aboard our deep draft sailboat twenty-one years ago.
+About ten years ago my wife, Ching, and I decided we wanted a comfortable, easy-to-handle, cruising boat suitable for exploring shallow coastal areas.
+We’d missed this when we lived aboard our deep draft sailboat 21 years ago.
 We looked at a lot of boats and decided that we would try a powerboat this time.
-We liked the features found on Biloxi Luggers, also known as “Chandeleur Boats,” a type indigenous to the upper Gulf Coast; however, we didn’t want to own a 30-50 year old wooden boat.
-Luggers aren’t available as production boats and we couldn’t afford to commission a custom design, so we decided to build Alligator ourselves.
+We liked the features found on Biloxi Luggers, also known as “Chandeleur Boats,” a type indigenous to the upper Gulf Coast.
 Continue reading →

-Gougeon Brothers recently did R&D testing for a manufacturer who wanted to know if WEST SYSTEM® epoxy could effectively repair injection-molded parts made with fiberglass and dicyclopentadiene (DCPD) blended polyester resin that included an internal mold release.
+Gougeon Brothers recently did R&D testing on DCPD blend laminates for a manufacturer who wanted to know if WEST SYSTEM® Epoxy could effectively repair them.
+DCPD blend laminates are injection-molded parts made with fiberglass and dicyclopentadiene (DCPD) blended polyester resin that included an internal mold release agent.
 The hoods and decks for many jet skis and snowmobiles are made with this material.

 Many of us at Gougeon Brothers experiment with WEST SYSTEM® products on personal projects at home as well as at work.
 We often push products and techniques beyond the limits recommended in our literature.
 Sometimes the experiment fails, sometimes we discover something very useful.
 Continue reading →